 Recommended Amendment P-Suffix Amendment Basis Establish criteria for creating To provide more outdoor recreation and open space, a regulation more common open space. is recommended to guarantee that when recreation space is required, it will be an outdoor facility.
-Modify dimensional standards The recommended P-suffix regulation includes dimensional to reduce building mass and standards that would reduce building mass and increase yard create more space between setbacks, increasing more space between buildings.
-A new buildings. minimum lot size is recommended.
+Modify dimensional standards to reduce building mass and create more space between buildings.
+The recommended P-suffix regulation includes dimensional standards that would reduce building mass and increase yard setbacks, increasing more space between buildings.
+A new minimum lot size is recommended.
 The recommended larger minimum lot size of 12,500 square feet is the minimum lot size needed for an on-site septic system, as this area does not have access to a municipal wastewater system.
-On a 12,500 square foot lot, minimum lot width would be increased from 30 feet to 60
+On a 12,500 square foot